-Consistency with the 2009 MDOT Transportation Plan: This project is consistent with the Maryland Transportation Plan as it is a primary project to promote Connectivity for Daily Life, System Preservation and Performance, and Environmental Stewardship.
+Consistency with the 2014 MDOT Transportation Plan: This project is consistent with the Maryland Transportation Plan as it is a primary project to promote Community Vitality, System Preservation, and Environmental Stewardship.
 This accomplished by providing multi-modal transportation options, preserving existing roadway capacity and improving air quality by reducing the number of single-occupancy vehicles.
 This project is also consistent with MDOT's goals of providing increased Safety and Security for travelers and pedestrians in this high traffic volume area.